ArthurFDLR/BR-M5/README.md

 # BR-M5: A custom Bluetooth Remote for Canon DSLRs

-The bluetooth remote BR-M5 aims at replicating Canon's BR-E1 behavior with an addiitonal timelapse mode.
+This Bluetooth remote aims to replicate Canon's BR-E1 behavior while adding key features like fully programable time-lapses that most Canon cameras lack!
 Fortunately, *M5Stack* propose a nice little inexpensive development board that perfectly fits our needs, the [M5Stick-Cplus](https://m5stack.com/products/m5stickc-plus-esp32-pico-mini-iot-development-kit?variant=35275856609444).

 The BR-M5 has been primarily developped for the Canon M50 MkI which misses a descent timelapse mode that can do long exposures.
 The shutter speed option in M50's timelapse mode is indeed limited to 1/30s.
 Furthermore, the M50 doesn't have any shutter release port to plug classic intervalometers.
 No official Bluetooth, WiFi, or tethering tools currently offer timelapse capabilities.